 Typically, hyperglycemia is a symptom and can be caused when there is an issue with the body’s cells not responding to insulin (insulin resistance), or there is an issue with the beta cells not producing adequate insulin (prediabetes and diabetes).

-Other hormones that can raise the blood sugar level include epinephrine (also called adrenaline)and cortisol which are released by the adrenal glands, and growth hormone which is released by the pituitary gland.
-This is again why it is vitally important to manage stress levels, as chronic stress can have an impact on blood sugar levels.
+Other hormones that can raise the blood sugar level include epinephrine (also called adrenaline) and cortisol, which are released by the adrenal glands, and growth hormone which is released by the pituitary gland.
+This is why it is vitally important to manage stress levels, as chronic stress can have an impact on blood sugar levels.

 What is insulin resistance?

-Insulin resistance is when cells in your muscles, fat, and liver do not respond well to insulin and are not able to easily take up glucose from your blood.
-As a result, your pancreas increases the production of insulin to help glucose enter your cells, a condition called hyperinsulinemia.
+Insulin resistance is when cells in your muscles, fat and liver do not respond well to insulin and are not able to easily take up glucose from your blood.
+As a result, your pancreas increases the production of insulin to help glucose enter your cells.
+This is a condition called hyperinsulinemia.
 However, as long as your pancreas can produce enough insulin to overcome your cells’ weak response to insulin, your blood glucose levels should stay in the healthy range.

 What is prediabetes?